fairliereese/2021_c2c12/figure_1/README.md

 * Reads were annotated to their transcripts of origin using TALON (https://github.com/mortazavilab/TALON/tree/cb_tag) (--cb) and the GENCODE vM21 annotation.
 Each cell is its own dataset in the output TALON database.
 * NIC and NCC transcripts were filtered for those that were seen in 4 or more half-cells (as at this point the data is still represented by its barcode which could either be oligo dT primed or randomly primed)
 * Random hexamer and oligo dT cell halves were merged
-* Scanpy was used to create a UMAP, cluster, and normalize the single cell data
+* Scanpy was used to filter, create a UMAP, cluster, and normalize the single-cell data

 #### For the long-read bulk data
 * Bulk PacBio data was processed following the [ENCODE Long-read RNA-seq analysis protocol](https://www.encodeproject.org/documents/a84b4146-9e2d-4121-8c0c-1b6957a13fbf) for Mouse Samples (v1.0) for CCS, Lima, Refine, and TranscriptClean steps.